Gordon J. Golum - Real Estate Governmental & Administrative Attorney in NJ

 B.A., Rutgers University, cum laude, Phi Beta Kappa, 1965

-Mr. Golum has long experience in all aspects of commercial lease transactions.
-He has prepared and negotiated long-term ground leases, leases for office buildings and retail stores, including space in shopping centers, industrial and warehouse buildings and gas stations.
+In connection with his real estate practice, Mr. Golum is experienced in all aspects of commercial lease transactions and has been involved in numerous and substantial lease transactions.
+He has prepared and negotiated long-term ground leases, leases for office buildings, retail stores, including space in shopping centers, industrial and warehouse buildings, and gas stations.
 He has also provided legal advice in respect to and negotiated lease disputes.

 Mr. Golum is a member of the New Jersey Supreme Court Committee on the Unauthorized Practice of Law.